siQuang/laradocker/README.md

 mkdir Pages
 ```

-Create a new page (we call it Welcome.php) in Pages directory and add some test
+Create a new React page call Welcome.jsx in Pages directory and add some test
 ```
 const Welcome = () => {
   return (